 Psoriasis is an autoimmune condition that results from the interplay between unknown

 environmental factors and genetic predisposition in the individual.
-HLA-B27 is positive in up to two thirds of psoriatic patients, strongly suggesting an autoimmune pathology behind the condition.
-Joint disease occurs in about 15 % of the patients.
+HLA-B27 is positive in up to two-thirds of psoriatic patients, strongly suggesting an autoimmune pathology behind the condition.
+The joint disease occurs in about 15 % of the patients.

 The main difference between psoriatic arthritis and rheumatoid arthritis is the pattern of joint involvement, where it is distal in the former.
 Bone proliferation is only seen in seronegative spondyloarthropathies, including psoriatic arthritis, but not in rheumatoid arthritis.